 Many computer generations ago, Sun Microsystems adopted the slogan, "the network is the computer."
 There have been numerous cycles of computer buzzword since then but they are mostly just elaborations on that idea.
-"Grid computing" has been a popular buzzword in recent years, applied to a wide range of distributed computing configurations as I discussed in
+"Grid computing" has been a popular buzzword in recent years, applied to a wide range of distributed computing configurations as I discussed in this article.
+Of the three categories of grid computing discussed in that article, cloud computing is most like a generalization of the "Space" concept as implemented in JavaSpaces.

 The basic idea is that a user can get practically any computing task done with minimum investment in hardware or software by contracting with a service offered in the "cloud."
 The term is intentionally nebulous to convey the fact that the user does not care where or how the work is done, only that the results are correct.
 Services are used and paid for only as needed, a feature especially appreciated in businesses with occasional large peak loads.